Lectionary Bible Studies and Sermons

 "The kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit", Romans 14:17.

-Albert was kind of on the right track because the Bible does teach the "presentness", the immediacy of the kingdom of God.
-The kingdom is a "now" reality, although in another sense it is "not yet."
-So, the kingdom has indeed come; Christ is upon the throne bringing all things into subjection to himself.
-Yet, although the Bible teaches that the kingdom is a present reality, it is not something easily seen for what it is.
-It takes a certain type of seeing.
+Although the Bible teaches that the kingdom is a present reality, it is not a reality easily seen.
+The kingdom requires a certain type of seeing.
 Israel was waiting for a kingdom like a mighty cedar tree, not a mustard bush.
-Jesus, the messianic claimant, came eating and drinking, and has anything good ever come out of Nazareth?
+Jesus, the messianic claimant, came eating and drinking, and as his contemporaries asked "has anything good ever come out of Nazareth?"

-There is no difference between the way people of Jesus' day viewed the kingdom, as it was realized in the person and work of Christ, and the way people often view it today.
+There is no difference between the way people of Jesus' day viewed God's long-promised kingdom, as it was realized in the person and work of Christ, and the way people often view God's reign in Christ today.
 The crowd looks for the outward signs of power and glory, and so fails to see what "is within", what "is not of this world."
 The kingdom of God is a spiritual reality which we can neither see nor touch.
 Its reality is found in a "righteousness" which is ours by grace through faith, in a "peace" with God, and in a "joy" driven by the knowledge that we are forgiven and loved by God.
 It is impossible for us to see the eternal reality which is already ours - our very selves "raised up with Christ and seated with him" "in heavenly realms", Eph.1:20, 2:6.
-And this kingdom is now.

 Discussion